jannyHou/typescript-decorator-playground/README.md

 ### Reflect-metadata

-Think of your Class as a javascript Object, it has so many elements:
+Thnk it in this way: a Class has so many elements:

 - constructor
 - properties